Skip to main content

 "To separate real from imagined risks, let's start by looking at some of the defining characteristics of the U.S. financial reporting environment.
 In the United States, as in most of the developed world, private companies outnumber public companies by a ratio of roughly 1,000 to 1.
 But in the United States-unlike most of the developed world-private companies have no statutory financial reporting obligations.

 ...
 IASB has no authority to compel any country to require or permit the use of IFRS.
-Nor does the IASB have any ...
+Nor does the IASB have ...

 FREE Membership Required to View Full Content: